rempsyc/rempsyc/README.md

 ## Support me and this package

+Thank you for your support.
 You can support me and this package here:
 <https://remi-theriault.com/donate/>